 According to Irish folklore, a pot of gold can be found at the end of a rainbow.
 In reality, however, it is impossible to locate the terminus of this optical phenomenon.

 For a rainbow to form, rain has to be falling in one part of the sky while the sun is out in another.
 The water droplets in the air act like prisms that refract and reflect the sunlight, revealing the colors of the visible spectrum.
-Red is refracted the least and is always on the top of the bow while blue is on the bottom.
+Red is refracted the least and is always on the top of a single bow while blue is on the bottom.
 Since we only see one color from each drop, it takes a countless number to produce a rainbow.